A new approach to rational stable parametrized homotopy theory: Appendix: spectra in (retractive) model categories

 be a pair of adjoint functors between locally presentable categories.
 Then:

-\emph{ (Right Transfer)} If $\quic$ is a model category, cofibrantly generated by $\mathcal I$ and $\mathcal J$, there is a model structure in $\quid$, cofibrantly generated by $F({\mathcal I})$ and $F({\mathcal J})$, whose weak equivalences and fibration are created by $F$, provided that $\quid$ has a fibrant replacement functor and a functorial path object for fibrant objects.
+\emph{(Right transfer)} If $\quic$ is a cofibrantly generated model category with generating cofibrations $\mathcal I$ and generating trivial cofibrations $\mathcal J$, and if $\quid$ admits a fibrant replacement functor together with functorial path objects for fibrant objects, then there exists a cofibrantly generated model structure on $\quid$ whose weak equivalences and fibrations are created by $G$.
+Moreover, this model structure is cofibrantly generated by $F(\mathcal I)$ and $F(\mathcal J)$.

-\emph{ (Left Transfer)} If $\quid$ is a cofibrantly generated model category there is a cofibrantly generated model structure in $\quic$ whose weak equivalences and cofibrations are created by $G$, provided that $\quic$ has ``quasi-functorial'' cofibrant replacements and a very good cylinder object for these cofibrant replacements. $\square$ \end{theorem}
+\emph{(Left transfer)} If $\quid$ is a cofibrantly generated model category, and if $\quic$ admits quasi-functorial cofibrant replacements together with very good cylinder objects for them, then there exists a cofibrantly generated model structure on $\quic$ whose weak equivalences and cofibrations are created by $F$.